Raphael Amit: Career

 Following the completion of his PhD, Amit began his professional career as a senior energy economist at Data Resources.
 He then served on the faculty of Industrial Engineering and Management of the Technion, Israel Institute of Technology.
 Between 1984 and 1990, he was on the faculty at the Kellogg Graduate School of Management, Northwestern University, and from 1990 to 1999, he taught at the Faculty of Commerce, University of British Columbia in Vancouver, Canada.
 In 1992, he founded and worked as director of the Entrepreneurship and Venture Capital Research Center.
 He was appointed the Peter Wall Distinguished Professor in 1994.
 In 1999, he joined the Wharton School at the University of Pennsylvania as the Robert B. Goergen Professor of entrepreneurship and Professor of Management, a role he held until 2016.
 In 2016, he became the Marie and Joseph Melone Professor and professor of management at Wharton.
 Amit served as the academic director of Wharton Entrepreneurship from 1999 to 2015 and director of the Wharton Electronic Business Initiative from 2000 to 2004.
 In 2004, he founded and acted as academic director and chairman of the executive committee of the Wharton Global Family Alliance, a position he continues to hold.

 Amit was the chair of the board of directors of Creo Products for six years from 1996 to 2001.

 Research and work

-Amit's studies on family enterprises have centered on the performance and governance of family-controlled public firms, examining their sales growth, returns on assets, and executive compensation practices.
-He has advised families on matters such as the establishment of family offices by hosting gatherings.
+Amit's research focuses on family firms, family offices and on business model innovation strategy.
+His studies on family enterprises have centered on ownership, managerial practices, governance, wealth management, and on family offices.
+He has also studied and advised ultra high net worth families and their businesses.

-Amit's research on business model innovation addresses the content and process of designing and implementing business model innovation.
-His book, co-authored with Christoph Zott, entitled Business Model Innovation Strategy: Transformational Concepts and Tools for Entrepreneurial Leaders, was called a "must-read for anyone interested in the business model field, and much beyond" by Robin Roselender.
-In a review for R&D Management, Irina Saur-Amaral described the book as "useful" and "relevant"; however, she also stated that it "could have included more tools."
+Amit's research has also focused on designing business models and on business strategy.
+He has co-authored the book Business Model Innovation Strategy: Transformational Concepts and Tools for Entrepreneurial Leaders with Christoph Zott.

-As of July 2025, Amit's work has received 25,753 citations as per Scopus.
+Amit's work has been widely cited, having received over 80,000 citations according to Google Scholar as of September 2025.